iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 is a finite selection of simplices $\Triang$ such that their union covers $K$ and all pairwise intersections have dimension less than $K$ (therefore, zero measure).[^triangulation]

-[^triangulation]: There are more details, such a requiring that the intersection be themselves simplices.
+[^triangulation]: There are more details, such a requiring that the intersections be themselves simplices.
 But we're already getting too much outside the scope of this post.

 The method in this topic is an evolution of the one for the $1$-sphere.